 As Maria Montessori said, “The child has a mind able to absorb knowledge.
 He has the power to teach himself.”

 I have been working with young children for almost 30 years.
 The summer I turned 30, I decided to return to school to earn a degree in Early Childhood Education and pursue my dream of becoming a Kindergarten or 1st grade teacher.
-After completing my degree, I had the pleasure of meeting Maria de Leon and joining her brand new school, Children’s World Bilingual Montessori.
+After completing my degree, I had the pleasure of meeting Maria De Leon and joining her brand new school, Children’s World Bilingual Montessori.
 I have since had the opportunity to participate in and watch it’s growth and transition to the amazing school it is today.
 I have been blessed to work with many talented and passionate teachers and administrators during my adventure as a Children’s World Bilingual Montessori maestra.

 I have had many titles during my career as an educator, including home care provider, ASD assistant, Administrative Director, teacher and mentor to upcoming early childhood educators.
 I have a degree in Early Childhood Education and am Montessori Certified.
 I consider myself a lifelong learner and spend a great deal of my free time extending my knowledge of early childhood education, the Montessori method and creating engaging curriculum for the children in my care.

 I have been married to my best friend and high school sweetheart for 36 years and have one daughter.
 I also share my life with a very sweet and cuddly chihuahua/pug mix named Bigley, an energetic and spunky shiba-inu puppy named Kinley and two older kitties named Loki and Felix.

 My name is Francisca Avendano.
 I am from Iquique, Chile.
 I’m married and I have a beautiful 4 year old daughter.
 I moved here one year ago looking for a new adventure.